Street Art and Ceviche – 25 Best things to do in Valparaiso

 Pablo Neruda paid a tribute to Valparaiso’s bohemian character in the words: ‘Valparaíso, how absurd you are…you haven’t combed your hair, you’ve never had time to get dressed, life has always surprised you.’
-Walking through Valparaiso is walking through a maze of spontaneous creativity, bursting political dissent and entangled crumbling structures.
-Here are some of our favorite things to do in the city along with practical travel information.
+Walking through Valparaiso is walking through a maze of spontaneous creativity, bursting political dissent, and entangled crumbling structures.
+You won’t regret it.
+Here are our 25 favorite things to do in the city along with practical travel information.

 Best things to do in Valparaiso:

 The colonial city of Valparaiso is a designated UNESCO World Heritage Site.
 Its historic status represents the architectural development that followed the booming sea trade towards the end of the 19th century.
 Valpo was a leading port city on the Pacific Coast till the opening of the Panama Canal in 1914.
 The historic quarter comprises seaport architecture, street markets, town squares, trolley cars, funicular elevators and more.
 Much of the historic quarter has maintained its style and appearance from the early 20th century and is a delight for visitors.
 The architecture style is a mish-mash of Colonial Spanish and British influences.
 Main attractions include Plaza Sotomayer and Reloj Turri, a historical clock tower.

-Plaza Sotomayer and the impressive Navy building
+Plaza Sotomayer and Navy building

 Valparaiso is a walking city.
 Free Tour Valparaiso and Tours 4 Tips both offer free walking tours that take visitors up and down the streets in search of Valpo’s most colorful areas and beautiful art.
 The tours usually start at a central meeting point, constitute a mixture of walking, trams or buses and may or may not include lunch stops.
 The English speaking guides are very knowledgeable and share lots of historical information.
 The tours are free; tips upwards of 6000 pesos per person are ideal.